gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/textfield.md

 | `Ctrl`+`X` or `Shift`+`Delete`       | If a selection is present, it copies it into the clipboard and then delets it (acts like a `Cut` command)                                 |
 | `Enter`                              | Only if the  flag `textfield::Type::ProcessEnter` is present will trigger a call to `TextFieldEvents::on_validate(...)`                   |

-Aditionally, al printable characters can be used to insert / modify or edit the current text.
+Additionally, al printable characters can be used to insert / modify or edit the current text.

 ## Mouse actions

 Mouse cursor can be used to select the text.
-Aditionally, a double click over a word will select it.
+Additionally, a double click over a word will select it.

 ## Example